mendix/docs/content/howto/sap/use-sap-odata-model-creator.md

 5. Click **Generate .mpk**.
 A progress bar will be shown during the parsing and generation of the module.

-6. Once the generation is done, the **Download File** button appears.
+6. Once the generation is complete, the **Download File** button appears.
 Notice that the file name of your data model module is extracted from the metadata file itself.

     ![](attachments/use-sap-odata-model-creator/download_metadata.png)